Jardo72/AWS-Sandbox/IAM-Policy-Sandbox/README.md

 # IAM Policy Sandbox

 ## Introduction
 Demonstration of [IAM policy evaluation logic](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html).
 This demo involves an IAM user with permissions boundary and an (inline) identity-based policy, plus several S3 buckets (two of them with bucket policies).
 The policies control access to the `s3:ListBucket` operation, which is also the underlying operation of the `aws s3 ls` AWS CLI command.
 The following table summarizes the setup.
-The rightmost column captures the outcome of the evalutation of the three policies.
+For each of the S3 buckets, the rightmost column captures the outcome of the evalutation of the three policies.

 | S3 Bucket           | Bucket Policy   | Permissions Boundary   | Identity-Based Policy   | Access   |
 | ------------------- |:---------------:|:----------------------:|:-----------------------:|:--------:|